MattMurnaghan/RealView/README.md

 * K-Line or candlestick chart viewing
 * Donut chart presentation of live trade prices from Binance.

+## Structure
+---
+I chose to go with a single-page structure to build the site like a web app.
+I wanted it to feel comfortable to use on mobile first, so I made sure to start from mobile and scale up to desktop.
+## Skeleton
+---
+The wireframes for the project are included [here](docs/wireframes/RealView.pdf)

+I deviated from the original design as the live data updates were more difficult to implement than I had originally thought.
+I decided that allowing the user to choose when the price was updated was a better option.
+I left the color as a neutral blue to suit the theme of the site as there were some contract issues with the other colors, and the apexCharts donut reassigned colors as coins were toggle so it didn't make sense to have any other colors clashing.
 ## User Goals
 ---
 This site is focused on demonstrating simple data manipulation techniques for those who already have an interest in cryptocurrency and finance.